Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 > [!recite|nbrd no-i] Chase Track
 > - When a chase begins, [[The Sandman]] and the players are placed on the chase track, with the players slightly ahead. (tile 9 vs 1, target 21)
 > - The players and [[The Sandman]] then alternate turns.
-With the players taking 2 turns for every 1 of [[The Sandman]].
+Starting with the players taking a turn, then [[The Sandman]], after which the players take 2 turns for every 1 of [[The Sandman]].
 > - The track does not only represent physical distance, but the "advantage" the players have over [[The Sandman]] in the chase, so, for example, being hidden, putting obstacles in his way or learning useful information are represented by the distance on the track but don't have a physical distance in of themselves.
 > - Players can not take damage from the dreams, but they will still feel the pain or effects until they leave the room.
 Instead of damage, these effects are measured on the Chase Track
-> - The players may either make a group check (use the mean) or have someone make an individual check.
+> - The players may either make a group check or have someone make an individual check.
 If a player makes an individual check, they cannot do so again until the others have made individual checks.
-(Can also do for example a pair check, take average, both players must wait till the other two make a pair or two individual checks before they can go again.)
+(Can also do for example a pair or trio check, players must wait till the others make a checks of their own before they can make non-group checks.)
 > - Refer to the Risk/Reward-Difficulty table to determine the movement that occurs during a players turn.
 > - [[The Sandman]] on his turn makes his own check and rolls on the following table:
 >> [!recite|clean no-t]